JRMurr/JRMurr.github.io/content/blog/building-typescript-node-apps-with-nix.md

 [Build Npm Package](https://nixos.org/manual/nixpkgs/stable/#javascript-buildNpmPackage) is the easiest way to get node code building with nix.

-For a "real" user case feel free to see how i used it to build a Svelte typescript app [here](https://github.com/JRMurr/xxko/blob/dcdb8e593cba021fdd14a03cc3731d81274483cf/site/default.nix#L34).
+For a "real" use case feel free to see how i used it to build a Svelte typescript app [here](https://github.com/JRMurr/xxko/blob/dcdb8e593cba021fdd14a03cc3731d81274483cf/site/default.nix#L34).

 I'll make a post about that at some point... but for now feel free to read the rest of the post for general nix help...